 Stepping closer to retirement readiness

-Chances are good that you’ll spend a lot of years in retirement, given that a 65-year-old today is likely to live another 20 years.2 The good news is there are ways you can help yourself, one step at a time.
+Chances are good that you’ll spend a lot of years in retirement, given that a 65-year-old today is likely to live another 20 years.2 The good news is that there are ways you can help yourself and limit your financial stress, one step at a time.

 Start early and build your savings over time.
 Whether you’re saving through an IRA or an employer-sponsored plan, such as a 401(k), your retirement plan investments generate earnings.
 Those earnings are reinvested and generate their own earnings.
 That’s called compounding, and the earlier you start saving, the more powerful the effect of compounding.

-Use a tool like the contribution calculator to see how your contributions today can grow over time.
+Use a tool, such as the contribution calculator, to see how your contributions today can grow over time.
 Over 30 years, monthly contributions of $100, for example, would total $36,000.
 But if those contributions are invested and earn a 5% annual return, the compounded interest alone is $47,232, with a total balance of $83,232—more than twice the original contributions.

 This hypothetical example does not reflect the deduction of taxes or transaction costs.
 There are risks associated with investing, including, but not limited to, loss of principal.
-There's no guarantee that any investment strategy will achieve its objectives.
+There is no guarantee that any investment strategy will achieve its objectives.

 Increase your contributions as your income goes up—it can help make a big difference to your retirement savings over the long term.